stfc/PSyclone/examples/gocean/eg7/README.md

 ``INF_DIR`` for the ``make`` command to pick a different version.

 The makefile here invokes psyclone with the script ``read_only_transform.py``.
-This script uses PSyClone's ``ReadOnlyVerifyTrans`` to instrument the two invokes in the ``test.x90`` source file.
+This script uses PSyclone's ``ReadOnlyVerifyTrans`` to instrument the two invokes in the ``test.x90`` source file.

 The source code overwrites the two read-only variables